cosmologicon/pywat/README.md

 False
 ```

-Other languages that have floats and ints do not have this behavior.
-It is specific to Python.
+Many other languages that have floats and ints do not have this behavior.
+I'm only aware of it in Python and Ruby.

 Also, your systems may give different results, but you can always find at least one wat along these lines.